Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 - Applicants who have previously successfully completed a UK Core Training Programme are required to provide a Core Training Certificate or an ARCP outcome 6 at the time of application submission; similar to foundation competence, some specialties may have a time limit set on when an ARCP outcome remains valid before alternative evidence is required; check the relevant person specification for guidance.

 - Applicants currently not undertaking a UK Core Training Programme or who have completed a UK Core Training Programme previously but are unable to provide appropriate evidence are required to demonstrate equivalence.
-Satisfactory evidence will vary by specialty and recruitment administrators should seek advice from the lead recruiter for the specialty (please review the specialty person specifications, which can be found here).
+Satisfactory evidence will vary by specialty.
+Please refer to the National Recruitment Office webpage for support on how to demonstrate competence / eligibility.
+Should you require support, please seek advice from the lead recruiter (please review the specialty person specifications, which can be found here).

 Online Application Form

-One application form is to be completed and submitted through Oriel per specialty.
+One application form is to be completed and submitted through Oriel per vacancy.

 To access Oriel to register and apply, please go to Oriel - Home